ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

    gname = tstr
 ~~~~~~~~~~~

-This format is consistent with every counter signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.
+This format is consistent with every signature algorithm currently considered in {{I-D.ietf-cose-rfc8152bis-algs}}, i.e., with algorithms that have only the COSE key type as their COSE capability. {{sec-future-cose-algs}} describes how the format of each 'sign_info_entry' can be generalized for possible future registered algorithms having a different set of COSE capabilities.

 ### 'kdcchallenge' Parameter {#kdcchallenge}